Localism Act 2011

 Expanded Powers for Local Authorities

-The bill significantly broadens the powers of Integrated Transport Authorities (ITAs), Passenger Transport Executives, economic prosperity boards, and combined authorities, allowing them to undertake a wider range of activities, including commercial ventures, subject to specified limitations and ministerial oversight.
+The bill significantly broadens the powers of Integrated Transport Authorities (ITAs), Passenger Transport Executives, economic prosperity boards, and combined authorities, allowing them to undertake a wider range of activities, including those for commercial purposes, subject to specific limitations and the Secretary of State's oversight.
+This includes the ability to delegate functions but not the responsibility for determining what action to take.

 EU Financial Sanctions

-The bill modifies timetables for changing electoral schemes in English district councils, removing restrictions on when councils can pass resolutions to alter their electoral systems.
+The bill modifies the timetables and procedures for changing electoral schemes in English district councils, introducing minimum periods between resolutions to alter those schemes.

 Government Spending